Mushtaq25/Data-Analytics-LAB/Assignment-3/readme.md

 <h1>Assignment - 3</h1></br>

 Write R programs for the following experiments:</br>
-1. Consider the following grouped data:</br>
+1.Consider the following grouped data:</br>

 Table 1: Grouped data of marks obtained by students of a class:</br>